Global Health Seed Grant Awards

 Co-PI: Michael Baiocchi, PhD, Stanford Prevention Research Center

-Co-Investigators: Helen W. Wilson, PhD, Department of Psychiatry and Behavioral Sciences, and Mary Nyamongo, PhD, African Institute for Health and Development
+Co-Investigators: Helen W. Wilson, PhD, Psychiatry & Behavioral Sciences; Mary Nyamongo, PhD, African Institute for Health and Development

 Project Title: Mental health issues and violence among adolescents in the Nairobi slums: Can empowerment programs prevent or mitigate both?